top of page

 Pablo Rojas

 Situational awareness is not about knowing everything.
-It is about understanding what is happening, recognizing what is changing, and anticipating what may happen next.
+It is about seeing what matters, understanding what it means, and anticipating what comes next.
 In aviation, this continuous mental process is one of the strongest defenses against error and undesired outcomes.
-Loss of situational awareness rarely occurs suddenly.
+Loss of situational awareness rarely happens suddenly.
 It usually erodes gradually, influenced by task saturation, distractions, time pressure, routine operations, and expectation bias.
-When attent
+When attention narrows aroun

 Pablo Rojas